HULL MUSIC CITIES CONVENTION EVENT PROGRAMME

 -

-Daniel Fletcher, Director of Institutional Relations and Partnerships Spain, Fever
+The Audience Is Not the Problem.
+Key findings from two new studies on live-music demand - Daniel Fletcher, Director of Institutional Relations and Partnerships Spain, Fever

 These sessions are short, focused presentations on key topics driving the music city ecosystem, designed to deliver diverse insights in a quick-fire format.